Schwob.nl brings quality literature from all points of the compass to the attention of…

 The Dutch Foundation for Literature extends subsidies to foreign publishers for translations of Dutch literature (fiction, non-fiction, poetry and children’s books), provided the translator is on the Foundation’s List of Approved Translators.

-The Translators’ House in Amsterdam welcomes translators from Dutch into any language, who want to improve or maintain their language skills and their knowledge of Dutch culture.
+The Translators’ House in Amsterdam welcomes translators from Dutch literature (all genres) into any language, who want to improve or maintain their language skills and their knowledge of Dutch culture.
 The Translators’ House is an ideal base for translators wishing to do research for a translation project, to consult their author(s) or to meet publishers.

 Translators, Publishers, Authors